dthettich/ChangeWeatherLocation/README.md

 Usage
 -----
-Simply download the [whereami](https://github.com/robmathers/WhereAmI) executable.
-Then download ChangeWeatherLocation and execute in the same directory, either by double-click or in the terminal.
+Simply download the [whereami](https://github.com/robmathers/WhereAmI) executable and add it to /usr/local/bin.
+Then download ChangeWeatherLocation and execute, either by double-click or in the terminal.

 Notes
 -----
 I discovered [Übersicht](http://tracesof.net/uebersicht/) some hours ago and wrote this pretty quickly.
-I tested this script but make no guarantees or warranties whatsoever that it works for you as well.
+I tested this script but make no guarantees or warranties whatsoever.
 Additionally, I tried to have this script executed every time the network changes for convenience.
 It turns out that this is a rather difficult task, however.
 If you have suggestions, please feel free to drop me a message.